The possibility for panspermia in the galaxy by means of planetary dust grains: Introduction

-During the last two decades, interest in the search for life and especially in the search for extraterrestrial intelligence (SETI) \citep{shkl} has increased significantly, and several exotic ideas of megastructures of a super-advanced civilization have been proposed \citep{ring,dvali,dsbh}.
-It is clear that the existence of possible life in cosmos has strengthen astrobiological studies, becoming one of the major challenges of the modern space sciences \citep{asbio1} \citep{asbio2}.
+During the last two decades, interest in the search for life and especially in the search for extraterrestrial intelligence (SETI) has increased significantly \cite{shkl}, and several exotic ideas of megastructures of a super-advanced civilization have been proposed \cite{ring,dvali,dsbh}.
+The possibility of life in deep space has clearly bolstered astrobiological research, becoming one of the major challenges of the modern space sciences \cite{asbio1} \cite{asbio2}.

 It is worth noting that the main problem is the origin of life, or abiogenesis, the details of which are still unknown to us.
 There are two main approaches to this issue: according to one, life originated and developed on Earth, and according to the other approach, which is called panspermia, it originated in deep space and was then transported to Earth via comets or cosmic dust (please see \cite{chandra} and references therein).
-In this context, it is worth noting that the study of universality of life becomes very popular \cite{schneider}.
+In this context, it is worth noting that the study of the universality of life has become very popular \cite{schneider}.

-The attitude of scientists towards panspermia is not uniform and some believe that it is unlikely, but just possible \citep{acta1}.
-The idea of interplanetary transfer of life has been discussed by Richter in $1865$ and by Lord Kelvin in 1894 \citep{arrhenius}.
+The attitude of scientists towards panspermia is not uniform and some believe that it is unlikely, but just possible \cite{acta1}.
+The idea of interplanetary transfer of life has been discussed by Richter in $1865$ and by Lord Kelvin in 1894 \cite{arrhenius}.
 Richter attempted to combine Darwin's theory of evolution with the conception of panspermia.
 Lord Kelvin shared a very optimistic view of the theory of panspermia.
 In his presidential address to the British Association at Edinburgh in $1871$, he says that when a celestial body of more or less the same size as Earth collides with it, fragments containing living organisms will scatter into space and spread life.